hschickdevs/DeFi-Fundamental-Analysis/README.md

  In this project for my UT Austin MSITM Financial Technology class I explore a few DeFi protocols to display their functionality , and then test the applicability of fundamental analysis in the DeFi lanscape using a DCF.

- I will be testing and analyzing these platforms on the Base Ethereum L2 chain as it has cheaper gas fees and faster transaction times than the Ethereum L1 chain.

 ### Table of Contents

 1. [Uniswap - Price Impact, Swapping, & Liquidity](#1-uniswap---price-impact-swapping--liquidity)